-The goal of the AASTCS is to organize between three and five topical conferences of significant interest to the astronomical community each year through a competitive proposal process.
-The AAS Topical Conference Series supports the mission of the AAS to enhance and share humanity’s understanding of the universe and will be an important part of the Society’s activities in coming years.
+The goal of the AASTCS (pronounced like “Aztecs") is to organize up to three topical conferences of significant interest to the astronomical community each year through a competitive proposal process.
+The AAS Topical Conference Series supports the mission of the AAS to enhance and share humanity’s understanding of the universe and is an important part of the Society’s convening role.

-There is significant advantage to conference proposers through the expert AAS meeting organization team.
-Proposers do not need to concern themselves with contracts, logistical details or meeting location selection.
-The AAS handles all of these details in addition to meeting registration, web promotion and all other organizational details.
+There is a significant advantage to conference organizers using the expert AAS meeting team for topical conferences.
+Proposers do not need to concern themselves with contracts, logistical details, or meeting location selection.
+The AAS handles all of these details in addition to meeting registration, web promotion, and all other organizational details.
 Proposers need only arrange for the scientific content of their conference.
-The AAS carries the full financial risk for the meetings and therefore decides on the registration fees and other costs based on proposer’s requirements.
+Also, the AAS carries the full financial risk for the meetings and therefore decides on the registration fees and other costs based on the proposer’s requirements.
 If the proposer can help identify external funding, either through grants or sponsorship, registration fees can be proportionately reduced.

-The AASTCS differs from the “Meeting-in-a-Meeting” format provided at AAS summer meetings in several ways.
+- The AASTCS differs from the “Meeting-in-a-Meeting” format provided at AAS summer meetings in several ways.
 First, the meeting will be held alone, providing a highly concentrated experience for attendees as opposed to a topical session contained within a regular AAS meeting.
 Additionally, the length of the meeting is longer (AASTCS meetings are expected to be 4 or 5 days in length), again, providing ample time for enhanced interaction and discussion.
-Also, the format is completely open (within physical constraints of the meeting venue), allowing creative use of the time to enhance the scientific impact of the meeting.
-Finally, since the AAS is only selecting a limited number of meetings in a competitive process, there will be a certain level of prestige associated with the selected meetings.
+Also, the format is completely open (within the physical constraints of the meeting venue), allowing creative use of the time to enhance the scientific impact of the meeting.

 Key Elements of an AAS Topical Conference Series Proposal